TL;DR

 - Chronic Condition: A long-term condition that cannot be cured, only managed.
 Examples include diabetes, asthma, and high blood pressure.

-As an FCA-authorised broker that has helped arrange over 900,000 policies, WeCovr understands that life can be unpredictable.
+As a broking firm that has helped arrange over 1,000,000 policies of various kinds, WeCovr understands that life can be unpredictable.
 This guide explains what happens if you miss your private medical insurance payments in the UK, ensuring you know your options and can protect your health cover.

 WeCovr explains the consequences of missing health insurance payments